azikoss/bandit_summaries/docs/4_stochastic_bandits.md

 Typical environmental class for stochastic bandits is for instance a Bernoulli bandit <img src="https://render.githubusercontent.com/render/math?math=\varepsilon_{B}^k = \{(B(\mu_i))_i : \mu \in [0,1]^k \}"> or Gaussian bandit (with unknown variance) <img src="https://render.githubusercontent.com/render/math?math=\varepsilon_{N}^k = \{(N(\mu_i, \sigma_{i}^2))_i : \mu \in \mathbb{R}^k "> and <img src="https://render.githubusercontent.com/render/math?math=\sigma^2 \in [0,\inf)^k \}">.
 These two examples are **parametric** environment classes because the number of degrees of freedom that defines them is finite, otherwise they would be **non-parametric**.

-The implementation of the Bernoulli bandit goes as follows (Exercise 4.7 from the book).
+The implementation (Exercise 4.7 from the book) of the Bernoulli bandit goes as follows  (see it in [github](https://github.com/azikoss/bandit_summaries/blob/main/bandit/bernoulli.py))

 ```python
 class BernoulliBandit: